- IP Subnetting Cheat Sheet, including CIDR Cheat Sheet

 CIDR blocks are made up of addresses with the same prefix and the same amount of bits.
 And with the help of supernetting, you can combine numerous connecting CIDR blocks into a bigger routing network with a shared network prefix.

 The length of the prefix determines the size of the CIDR blocks.
 Using a shorter prefix, for example, 10.0.0.0/8, more addresses (approx. 16 Million) can be allocated, resulting in a bigger block.
 On the other hand, a longer prefix, for example, 192.168.100.200/29, represents a smaller block, and you can allocate fewer addresses (6) only.

 The Internet Assigned Numbers Authority (IANA) is the first to deal with CIDR blocks.
 After that, Regional Internet Registries (RIRs) receive huge allocations of IP addresses from IANA.
 Large geographical regions, such as North America, Africa, and Europe, are served by these large CIDR blocks.

 Once an RIR obtains a CIDR block from IANA, it further divides it into smaller pieces to distribute to Local Internet Registries (LIRs).
-LIRs are generally ISP (Internet Service Providers), and they split the CIDR blocks into smaller blocks until the end-user is reached.
+LIRs are generally ISP (Internet Service Providers) and split the CIDR blocks into smaller ones until the end-user is reached.
 The quantity of unique addresses needed by an end-user determines the size of the block granted to them by LIR.

 Organizations that use multiple ISPs must receive provider-independent blocks directly from an RIR or LIR; however, most end-users use blocks assigned by their Internet Service Provider.